kubeshop/nordictestingdays-2022/README.md

 See provided [testsuite.json](testsuite/testsuite.json) file.

 Steps:
+1. Create TestSuite using CLI
+- save the above to a file
+- replace the names of the referenced tests with the ones you created
-1. Create TestSuite using CLI - save the above to a file and pass it to `kubectl testkube create testsuite`:
+- pass the file to `kubectl testkube create testsuite` with the following command:
 ```
-cat testsuite/testsuite.json | kubectl testkube create testsuite --name workshop-testkube-testsuite
+cat testsuite/testsuite.json | kubectl testkube create testsuite --name <your unique testsuite name>
-TestSuite created workshop-testkube-testsuite 🥇
+TestSuite created ... 🥇
 ```

 You should now see the created Testsuite in the UI: